kausthub-kannan/learnQC/QxQ Lecture Notes/L9 - Quantum Key Distribution.md

 ### QKD BB84:
 BB84 relies on state of qubit which can be altered using measurement.
 The information is encoded in qubits with a **specific basis**.
 Even if Eave dropping is done where the Qubits are measured in between, this would result in the eave dropper to not know the true information as he doesn't know the encoding basis.

+The process of BB84 is as follows:
+1. The transmitter converts random bits (t-key) to qubits with a randomly chosen basis.
+These qubits are sent via channel to receiver.
+2. The receiver picks random qubits with random state and measure the qubit converting it back to bits (r-key).
+3. On the other hand in a classical channel, the transmitter communicates with receiver about if the basis the bits were encrypted in.
+4. Both compare the bits (keys) they have measured and remove those bits which different basis were applied.

+BB84 is secure due to the following reasons:
+1. By using Quantum Algorithms, BB84 protocol supports **No-cloning theorem.** The information about the basis can be exposed in classical communication to the Eave dropper.
+But the eave dropper cannot use this information as this communication is done after quantum communication.
+As cloning is not possible for quantum states, the Eave dropper cannot clone the states and apply the basis later
+2. BB84 uses public channels alone.
+Quantum public channel is used for communication of states of bits and classical public channel to communicate basis.